Give Style & Class to Your Interface

 People like beautiful interfaces where features are "up front" and "in their face".
 New stock icon collections from Aha-Soft make them that way.

-Krasnoyarsk-10, Russia -- (ReleaseWire) -- 04/30/2007 -- Aha-Soft has announced the immediate availability of new Icon Collections.
+Krasnoyarsk, Russia -- (ReleaseWire) -- 05/16/2007 -- Aha-Soft has announced the immediate availability of new Icon Collections.
 These icon sets offer hundreds of sleek, rich-colored icons that can help developers create an engaging and intuitive interface for their applications and sites.
 Icon sets include such categories as Business, Toolbar, Database, Money, E-mail, Graphic, Transport, and Security with many more on the way.
-Icons come in a variety of formats and sizes and distributed on a royalty-free basis from www.777icons.com/index.htm.
+Icons come in a variety of formats and sizes and distributed on a royalty-free basis from http://www.777icons.com/index.htm.

 People like interfaces where features are easily exposed so that a quick look can determine what this or that icon actually does.
 The eye-candy factor must also be up.
 Icon Collections from Aha-Soft provide this competitive edge.
 Not only are they nice to look at, they are also intuitive, making a user recognize their meaning at a quick glance.
 Artists at Aha-Soft have put much care into each icon, as a result they all look carefully done.
 You will enjoy their bright palette, smooth and well-rounded edges.
 Icons are delivered in a variety of formats, such as ICO, PNG, GIF, BMP and such sizes as 16x16, 24x24, 32x32 and 48x48.
 They are available in 256 colors and in True Color with semi-transparency.
 What's more, icon formats for Windows Vista are also available with 256x256 size.
 Icons are so many that anyone can find something for themselves.
 However Aha-Soft can custom-design icons if you have some special requirements or can't find what you need in available collections.